-Program Co-ordinator: Dr. O. Croci, Department of Political Science
+Program Co-ordinator: Dr. S. Wolinetz, Department of Political Science

 The Minor in European Studies is a multi-disciplinary program offered to candidates for the general and honours degrees of Bachelor of Arts, Bachelor of Business Administration, Bachelor of Commerce (Co-operative) and Bachelor of Science.
 The Minor in European Studies requires the completion of at least 9 credit hours at the Harlow Campus or as part of an approved exchange program with a European university.
 The Minor is an alternative to a Minor offered by a single department and satisfies degree requirements for a Minor.

 The objective of the program is to explore contemporary Europe through the study of its politics, society, history and culture.
 The program consists of a series of inter-related courses in different disciplines focussing on present-day Europe and its recent history (19th and 20th centuries), and is coordinated by a Program Co-ordinator in consultation with the Director of the Harlow Campus.

 Students who minor in European Studies shall complete a minimum of 24 credit hours including:

 European Studies 2000

 Twelve additional credit hours from the European Studies Course List below including at least 9 credit hours completed at the Harlow Campus or as part of an approved exchange program with a European university or an approved study abroad program.

 No more than 12 credit hours from any one discipline shall be applied to the Minor in European Studies.
 Students should consult the European Studies Minor Program Co-ordinator on the availability of courses at Harlow (or in exchange programs or study abroad programs) and at the St. John’s and Sir Wilfred Grenfell College campuses.